redcubie/redcubie.github.io/smartcard/chapter1/index.md

-# The saga of using a virtual smart card
+# The saga of the virtual smart card
 © redcubie, 2023

 ## Preface